Purdue-BoilMLC/Purdue-BoilMLC.github.io/_news/announcement_2.md

     <li>Machine Learning for Robotics</li>
 </ul>

+Stay connected, stay curious, and together, let’s push the boundaries of machine learning research :-)

 ---

-Stay connected, stay curious, and together, let’s push the boundaries of machine learning research!
+The Boil-MLC is committed to creating a vibrant, intellectual community at Purdue University.
+Whether you’re an ML novice or a seasoned expert, our online discussions are tailored to inspire and enhance your knowledge.

+We look forward to your participation!

+---